A grant making initiative

 To apply, you must be an owner of a Black-owned small business (51% or more ownership of the business).
 You must have between 3-20 employees (including yourself, all full or part-time employees, and independent (1099) contractors).
 The business must also not be part of a franchise brand with more than twenty-five (25) corporate-owned stores, or more than two hundred and fifty (250) stores total.

 The business must be located in an economically vulnerable community.
 This is defined as any zip code not in the top 20% of zip codes in the United States, as ranked by the Distressed Communities Index.
-An eligibility checker is available on this website.

 There are a few industries and business types that are not eligible to receive grants: